exodusanto/Laravel-Admin/public/js/ckeditor/skins/moono-lisa/readme.md

 Other parts:
 - **skin.js**: the only JavaScript part of the skin that registers the skin, its browser specific files and its icons and defines the Chameleon feature,
-- **icons/**: contains all skin defined icons,
-- **images/**: contains a fill general used images.
+- **images/**: contains a fill general used images,
+- **dev/**: contains SVG and PNG source of the skin icons.

 License
 -------

-Copyright (c) 2003-2014, CKSource - Frederico Knabben.
+Copyright (c) 2003-2017, CKSource - Frederico Knabben.
 All rights reserved.

-Licensed under the terms of any of the following licenses at your choice: [GPL](http://www.gnu.org/licenses/gpl.html), [LGPL](http://www.gnu.org/licenses/lgpl.html) and [MPL](http://www.mozilla.org/MPL/MPL-1.1.html).

-See LICENSE.md for more information.
+For licensing, see LICENSE.md or [http://ckeditor.com/license](http://ckeditor.com/license)